- Academic Appeals

 Agreed Statement of facts ("ASF")

 A book that contains a variety of University of Toronto Tribunal decisions that are relevant to the current matter.
-This provides guidance for the finding of guilt/non guilt and the sanction. (a.k.a.
-Book of Authorities)
+This provides guidance for the finding of liability (guilty or not guilty) and the sanction.

 cross-examination

-Precedes the Examination in Chief, where a witness will be sworn in and will answer questions by the party who has brought them in to testify.
+Follows the Examination in Chief (see below).
 Cross-examination is an opportunity for the opposing side to ask questions of the witness.
-Cross-examination is done for various reasons including to confirm or discredit the witness's testimony, knowledge, or credibility.
+Cross-examination is done for various reasons including to: adduce evidence that helps, minimize evidence that hurts, and to undermine the witness' credibility and reliability.

 discipline counsel